An Unfiltered Guide to High School Math: CST, TS and SN

 Take TS if you’re going into commerce/non-science math.
 Take SN if you’re going into pure math or science.

-SN Math: The “High” Math
+SN Math: The “High Science” Math

 Most high schools require that your grade 9 (sec 3) math grade is above 75% to be considered for SN.